 If you live in Kamloops, Thompson Rivers University’s Community Legal Clinic can provide you with free legal help and advice.

-Transcripts of taped information written by lawyers, about various legal topics and your legal rights.
+Transcripts of taped information, written by lawyers about various legal topics and your legal rights, are available.

 Provides a Summary Advice and Referral Service which is a free, confidential legal service, directly to persons with disabilities across BC, on certain disability-related areas of law, including accessibility laws, discrimination and human rights, access to services, and accommodation in the workplace.
 Language interpretation services are available.